manuvanegas/SpatialRust/README.md

-This is an awesome new scientific project that uses `DrWatson`!
+This is a spatially explicit Coffee Leaf Rust (CLR) model.
+Further documentation will be released shortly.